 Your loved one will be in safe hands at all times.
 Every staff member, including maintenance personnel, receives specialized dementia care training, including Alzheimer’s care.
 We maintain the highest standard of personalized care with ongoing and intensive education, support and feedback.
 All aides are certified nurse assistants, and a nurse is on-site 24/7.

 Quality of life:

 Your loved ones’ emotional well-being is as important to us as their physical health.
 Whether their enjoyment comes from taking part in comforting daily activities at the cottage, sharing stories, listening to music or trying a new hobby, our staff is committed to making every day meaningful for them.
 Our activity program, designed and delivered by our staff, presents a different theme each week, incorporating the interests of the elders and honoring events that have special meaning to them.

 Quality of choice:

 Does your loved one like to go to bed at 8 p.m.?
 Or at midnight?
-Do they want coffee at 6 a.m. or a cup of tea in the afternoon?
-Our person-focused, flexible staffing model allows staff members to respond to elders’ individual preferences.
+Whether your loved ones want coffee at 6 a.m. or tea in the afternoon, our person-centered, flexible staffing model allows staff members to respond to elders’ individual preferences.

 At White Oak Cottages, the daily rhythms are those of home.
-Your loved one wakes up and goes to sleep when they want to.
+The elders wake up and go to sleep when they want to.
 They choose what they want for breakfast each morning.
 When you visit, you may smell a delicious dinner cooking in the oven, see laundry being folded, or hear a group discussion on the topic of the day.